 Broadband Access Center Overview

-Cisco Broadband Access Center (BAC) automates the tasks of provisioning and managing customer premises equipment (CPE) in a broadband service-provider network.
+Cisco BAC automates the tasks of provisioning and managing customer premises equipment (CPE) in a broadband service provider network.

 Features and Benefits

 Cisco BAC helps service providers provision and manage the rapidly expanding number of home networking devices.

 Cisco BAC supports mass-scale provisioning and managing of small cell devices that function as mini 3G cell tower in customer premises and backhaul call using the customer’s internet connection.
 Apart from supporting the small cell devices, Cisco BAC also supports provisioning and managing of Digital Life Controller (DLC) devices based on TR-069 protocol.

 This section describes the basic features and benefits that the Cisco BAC architecture offers: